ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch4-falling-squares.md

 To make sure there is something happening in our game, it's time to create some action.
-Since the hero in our game is a brave circle, our opponents will be angular squares falling down from the top of the window.
+Since the hero in our game is a brave circle, our opponents will be squares falling down from the top of the window.

 ## Implementation